phoenixr-codes/aprompt/README.md

 ToDo
 ----

-* add path prompt as
+* add path prompt (as extension) and document it
 * turn `match`es to `if-else`s
-* add demo file and add a GIF of it to the README
+* add demo file and add a GIF of it to the README (instead of only the choice variant)
-* add GIFs to prompt engines docs
+* add GIFs to all prompt engines docs
 * add logo